Cycle classes in overconvergent rigid cohomology and a semistable Lefschetz $(1,1)$ theorem: Abstract

 \section{Abstract}

-In this article we prove a semistable version of the variational Tate conjecture for divisors in crystalline cohomology, stating that a rational (logarithmic) line bundle on the special fibre of a semistable scheme over $k\pow{t}$ lifts to the total space if and only if its first Chern class does.
+In this article we prove a semistable version of the variational Tate conjecture for divisors in crystalline cohomology, showing that for $k$ a perfect field of characteristic $p$, a rational (logarithmic) line bundle on the special fibre of a semistable scheme over $k\pow{t}$ lifts to the total space if and only if its first Chern class does.
 The proof is elementary, using standard properties of the logarithmic de\thinspace Rham--Witt complex.
 As a corollary, we deduce similar algebraicity lifting results for cohomology classes on varieties over global function fields.
 Finally, we give a counter example to show that the variational Tate conjecture for divisors cannot hold with $\Q_p$-coefficients.